 “Yeah.
 His amnesia, not a mental attack.”
 Sairek agreed.

-“We thought Eseras may have been attacking your mind because of your head pain, but the symptoms didn’t quite line up.”
+“We thinking that it may have been possible that Eseras may have been attacking your mind because of your head pain, but the symptoms didn’t quite line up.”
 Sairek explained.
-“So at least Eseras probably isn’t doing something nefarious to you.”
+“So at least Eseras probably isn’t doing something nefarious to you.
+At least not yet.”

-“She left me passed out face down on her table for hours.
+“She left me passed out face down on her table for a few hours.
 That’s not normal.”
 Varhi grunted, crossing his arms.

 “Well I knew that.
 It’s why I wanted to get out of there.
 I already got screwed by one contract from a ruler; I don’t need it to happen twice in two months.”
 Varhi grumbled.
 “Amazing how learning from your mistakes works, eh?
 It’s why I demanded that you needed to sign the contract as well. …Speaking of which, are you going to tell us what you are planning yet?
 You’re leaving us in the dark.”